escalamissa/EscalaMissa/README.md

 ## 📜 Licença

 Distribuído sob a licença MIT.
-Veja `LICENSE` para mais informações.

-*(Nota: Adicionar.. um arquivo LICENSE com o texto da licença MIT ao seu repositório.)*
+*Breve*

 ---